-Mosteiro Santa Maria das Júnias (Santa Maria das Júnias Monastery) is located at the bottom of a valley, two kilometers south of the Pitões das Júnias village, in the province of Trás-os-Montes.
-It belongs to the district of Vila Real, Montalegre municipality, in the East zone of the Peneda-Gerês National Park.
+The Monastery of Santa Maria das Júnias is located at the bottom of a valley, two kilometers south of the village Pitões das Júnias, in the province of Trás-os-Montes.
+It belongs to the district of Vila Real, municipality of Montalegre, in the eastern zone of the Peneda-Gerês National Park.

-Although it can be seen from above, near the place where the car is parked, the access can only be done on foot, on a rather irregular route of stone slabs, which leads us to the valley of the Serra da Mourela.
+Although it can be seen from above, next to the place where the car is parked, the access can only be made on foot, on a rather irregular stone slab path, which leads us to the Serra da Mourela valley.

-Once reached the bottom of the valley, the Santa Maria das Júnias Monastery, which some scholars say is dated 1147, is in ruins.
-Of all the set, the church is the only one that seems conserved.
-Around it, you can still find ruins of the arches of the cloister and other small buildings surrounded by vegetation.
+Already at the bottom of the valley, the Monastery of Santa Maria das Júnias, which some scholars say is dated 1147, is in ruins.
+Of the whole, the church is the only one that seems to be preserved.
+Around it you can still find ruins of the cloister arches and other small buildings surrounded by vegetation.

-This Monastery was destined to house Benedictine friars, having been delivered, during century XII, to the Order of Cister.
-It was abandoned in the year 1834, after the extinction of the religious orders in Portugal, having set off a fire in the place some years later.
+This monastery was intended to house Benedictine friars and was handed over to the Cistercian Order during the 12th century.
+It was abandoned in 1834, after the extinction of the religious orders in Portugal, and a fire broke out in the place a few years later.

-Nowadays, on August 15, there is still a pilgrimage of the inhabitants of Pitões das Júnias and neighboring villages.
+Today, on August 15, we still see the pilgrimage of the inhabitants of Pitões das Júnias and the surrounding towns.

-Some signs warn of possible accidents since the whole area looks abandoned but well worth the visit.
+Some signs warn of possible accidents since the whole area seems abandoned, but worth the visit.

 Search Accommodation in the National Park of Peneda-Gerês